Key Link Building Statistics

 | Less expensive | 8% |

-What This Data Means for Your Strategy
+What These Link Building Statistics Mean for Your Strategy

-Frequently Asked Questions
+Frequently Asked Questions About Link Building Statistics

-How many people were surveyed?
+How many people were included in this link building survey?

-500 SEO professionals responded to the survey in Q1 2026.
+500 respondents completed the link building survey in Q1 2026.
 Respondents include agency owners (32%), SEO specialists (27%), in-house marketers (21%), freelancers (15%), and others (5%).

-Can I cite this data?
+Can I cite these link building statistics?

 Yes.
 Please attribute findings to "Reporter Outreach, State of Link Building 2026" and link back to this page.
 We encourage you to reference any findings in your own content.

-What's the most important finding?
+What's the most important finding from this link building report?

-Will you run this survey again?
+Will you run this link building survey again?

 Build Authority Before Prices Rise